tonyhaunschmidt/GA-PROJECT-1-TETRIS/README.md

 ## [OPEN IN BROWSER](https://tonyhaunschmidt.github.io/GA-PROJECT-1-TETRIS/)

 ## BRIEF
 Using Vanilla HTML, CSS and JavaScript the assignment was to build a grid based game in one week.
-Wanting to challenge myself and seeing it as a big step up from what we covered in the lectures I decided to recreate the classic game, Tetris.
+Wanting to myself and seeing it as a big step up from what we covered in the lectures I decided to recreate the classic game, Tetris.
 This project really solidified my fundamental JavaScript and let me flex my logic based coding skills.

 ## TIMEFRAME